DeepLabCut/DeepLabCut/README.md

 If your machine has multiple GPUs, you can select which GPU you want to run on by setting the environment variable, eg. CUDA_VISIBLE_DEVICES=0.

-Tips: You can also stop during a training, and restart from a snapshot (aka checkpoint):
+Tips: You can also stop during a training (Cntrl-C), and restart from a snapshot (aka checkpoint):
 Just change the init_weights term, i.e. instead of "init_weights: ../../pretrained/resnet_v1_50.ckpt"  put "init_weights: ./snapshot-insertthe#ofstepshere" (i.e. 10,000).
 Train for several thousands of iterations until the loss plateaus.

 **(7) Evaluate your network:**